 Beetroot Rice is ready.
 Mix in the lemon juice and fluff the rice.
 If you like, you can garnish with cilantro and/or cashews.
 Enjoy it with raita or homemade yogurt.

-Follow the same steps in a large pot on medium-high flame.
+Follow the same steps in a large pot on a medium-high flame.
 Add the rinsed rice and water to the pot.
-For stovetop method, increase the amount of water to 2 cups for each cup of rice.
+For the stovetop method, increase the amount of water to 2 cups for each cup of rice.

-Bring to a boil, then simmer, cover and cook on low heat until the rice is cooked and all the water is absorbed.
+Bring to a boil, then simmer, cover, and cook on low heat until the rice is cooked and all the water is absorbed.
 (If using a stovetop pressure cooker, cook for 1 whistle)

 Fluff the rice with a fork to check if it is well cooked.

 I love the colors in this beet rice.
-Since I started preparing this dish 2 weeks ago, I have already made this 4 times and served to friends, who all loved it.
-Who wouldn't?? 🙂
+Since I started preparing this dish 2 weeks ago, I have already made this 4 times and served it to friends, who all loved it.
+Who wouldn’t?? 🙂